 Part of the larger Apple iCloud ecosystem, Find My is an app and a service that helps you find lost items.
 The service runs on your Mac, iPhone, iPad, iPod Touch, Apple Watch, AirPods, and AirTag.
 If you misplace something, the app offers various methods to help you locate it.
-If you think you lost your AirPods somewhere nearby, they can play a specific sound that travels across rooms well to help you find them.
+If you think you lost your AirPods somewhere nearby, they can play a specific sound that travels across rooms well to help you find them, or help you locate them using precision tracking, in the case of the AirPods Pro (2nd generation).
 This mostly only works with Apple’s products, so if you lose a pair of third-party headphones, you’ll need to find them in some other way (with some exceptions).

 On the other hand, if you aren’t sure where your AirPods are at all, whether that’s the gym, office, or somewhere else, the Find My service lets you use a map to see where they are.
 If the AirPods batteries run low, it will drop its last known location before dying completely.
 Other people’s nearby Apple devices can also send encrypted data about the location of your lost AirPods even when it isn’t online, too.
 Again, that only works for Apple’s products and not for your other headphones.

 How do you add your AirPods to the Find My app?